quantaji/ethz-algorithm-lab-2022-self-solution/README.md

 **!!!
 IMPORTANT !!!**: Think twice before you browse to certain pages.
 There is a `README.md` in every problem folder that contains hints.

 I am not familiar with C++.
 My codes go in the most naive way.
-You can try to accelerate then with some super cool C++ features, or some built-in functions that I don't know.
+You can try to accelerate them with some super cool C++ features, or some built-in functions that I don't know.

 ## Week 1
 | Problem                                   |